Adoption-friendly benefits are good for business.

 Make an inexpensive addition to your work-life package

-Less than 1% of eligible employees generally use adoption benefits, making them one of the most cost-effective benefits you can offer.
+Less than one half of 1% of eligible employees generally use adoption benefits, making them one of the most cost-effective benefits you can offer.

 Support all new parents